 How To Show Speed Limit on Google Maps

 Getting a speeding ticket is downright frustrating, not to mention that it can cost a pretty penny.
-Since paper maps are, for the most part, a thing of the past, today’s drivers rely on GPS services to get speed limit information.
+Since paper maps are, for the most part, a thing of the past, today’s drivers rely on GPS services to get directions and speed limit information.

 While most GPS devices and apps offered to display the speed limit from the get-go, Google Maps was late to catch on.
 As of recently, though, this useful feature is available on Google Maps as well.

 Although the feature is widely available on the app as of early 2019, speed limits are not entirely a new thing on Google.
 By this point in the article, you can probably guess that the journey began with an acquisition.

 In 2013, Google spent about $1 billion to get Waze, the hugely popular navigation software known for its detailed road information.
 We’ll talk more about Waze in a moment for iPhone users but ultimately, the acquisition of this app led Google to release a speedometer update for Android users.